 Elmwood Park Zoo - Philadelphia and the Countryside

-Celebrating more than 85 years as Montgomery County’s premier destination for animal lovers of all ages, the Elmwood Park Zoo features over 300 animals native to North and South America.
+Celebrating 90 years as Montgomery County’s premier destination for animal lovers of all ages, the Elmwood Park Zoo features over 300 animals native to North and South America.
 Through its programs, special events, day camps, “Zoo Snooze” camp outs and more, the zoo aims to foster an appreciation for wildlife that inspires active participation in conservation.
-This summer the zoo welcomes African Giraffes and will allow guests the chance to hand feed them!
+This summer the zoo welcomes back the African Giraffes and will allow guests the chance to hand feed them!